All the Right Reasons

 All the Right Reasons is the fifth studio album by Canadian rock band Nickelback, released on October 4, 2005, on Roadrunner Records.
 It is the band's first album with former 3 Doors Down drummer Daniel Adair, who replaced Ryan Vikedal in January 2005.
 The album topped the Canadian Albums Chart and the US Billboard 200 albums chart and has sold 11 million copies worldwide.
-It is Nickelback's best-selling album to date, according to certifications from the CRIA, the RIAA, the BPI, and the ARIA.
+It is Nickelback's best-selling album to date, according to certifications from the MC, the RIAA, the BPI, and the ARIA.
 Seven singles were released from the album.
 The album re-entered the Finland Albums Chart in 2010, setting a new peak position at number 21.

 All the Right Reasons was certified diamond by the RIAA in March 2017 and had sold 7.96 million copies in the US as of December 2015, making it one of the best-selling albums of all time in the US.
 In Canada, All the Right Reasons was certified 7× Platinum by the CRIA in March 2010.

+In 2020 it was reissued as an expanded edition for its 15th anniversary featuring the original album being remastered by Ted Jensen and contains extra songs along with a second disc with previously unreleased audio of their 2006 South Dakota concert.

+Music and lyrics

+The album's style has been characterized as "straight-up heavy rock," taking stylistic cues from the "angst of grunge."
+The album's lyrics explore sexual themes.
+The lyrics to the album's closing track, "Rockstar," have been described as "sarcastic."

 Critical reception

 The album received mixed to negative reviews, currently holding a score of 41 based on nine critics on Metacritic.
 However, Entertainment Weekly explained the album's success this way: "What if Nickelback's decision to let the music speak for itself is, ironically, their biggest selling point of all?"
 Kelefa Sanneh of The New York Times criticized the lyrical content of the album, referring to it as "another brash but sullen CD with more of the worst rock lyrics ever recorded."

+Stephen Thomas Erlewine of AllMusic gave the album two stars out of five, noting that although he found the music to be more diverse than that of Nickelback's previous offerings, he ultimately found the album to be one-dimensional and repetitive.
+He wrote: "Sure, they stretch a little bit, but they still favor clumsy, plodding riffs, still incessantly rewrite the same chords and melody, still harmonize exactly the same way on every song, Kroeger still sounds as if he's singing with a hernia, [and] he still writes shockingly stupid lines that make you long for the days of such subtle double-entendres. [...] despite all their newly developed relative nuances, Nickelback remain unchanged: they're still unspeakably awful."